SkoolNotes/Taproot/KBhHIST201WWII.md

 Because Natism advocated for eugetnics and supported their research, they were happy to welcome them.

 Scientists dreamed to create the pefect society by controlling the gentic makeup of the population.

+American Eugenicists even supported the earlier efforts of eugenics: that the German state had the "bold" step to commit eugetics to rid of the ill was actualyl praised.